edgepointlearning/edgepointlearning.com/collections/_posts/2021-09-08-food-safety-training.md

 ### ServSafe

 ServSafe has long been associated with instructing restaurant workers on the SQLs, but a global pandemic has prompted them to offer a new kind of food safety training for free: [COVID-19 reopening and safe operations](https://www.servsafe.com/Landing-Pages/Free-Courses).

-[TEAM: Do we have or want to create a quick demo intro course + add here as a free option?]

 ## Build your food safety training program